Shard-Labs/PoLido-docs/docs/contracts/StMatic.md

 ---

 ### requestWithdraw()
-Allows withdrawal requests to be made from validators or the StMatic contract
+Allows users to request withdrawal of an amount of Matic tokens depending on the amount submitted of stMATIC.
+This will mint a Lido NFT token which can be used later to claim the amount.
 ```solidity
  function requestWithdraw(uint256 _amount)
 ```